dladd/pyFormex/pyformex/extra/gts/gtssmooth.1.rst

 AUTHOR
 ======

-The gts library was written by Stephane Popinet <popinet@users.sourceforge.net>.
+The GTS library was written by Stephane Popinet <popinet@users.sourceforge.net>.
-This gtssmooth command is taken from the examples.
+The gtssmooth command is taken from the examples.